 I took in the Cypriot air for the last time before flying back to Beirut.

 Lebanon was also an incredible experience, stay tuned for a post about that part of the trip as well.
-Including visiting places where our government advises against all travel, which unfortunately reinforced my sentiment that the prevailing thought among experienced travelers is very correct: these advisories are sometimes too alarmist, at least for experienced travelers.
+Including visiting places where our government advises against all travel, which unfortunately reinforced my sentiment that the prevailing thought among experienced travelers is very correct: these advisories are obviously too alarmist, at least for experienced travelers.

 Want to get more content to discover awesome destinations?